 "This way," said Barry, leading us forward through the trees.
 "We're about fifteen minutes out.
 Then we'll hit the farmhouse."

-We followed closely behind, moving carefully across the grassy dirt.
+We followed close behind, moving carefully across the grassy dirt.
 Apart from the wind rustling through the leaves, and the sound of twigs snapping beneath our boots, it was completely silent.
 In a place like that, there should've been songbirds moving through the foliage and chirping upon the air, squirrels scampering across the bark, but it was like the world around us had been abandoned by everything.
 We slowly approached an open glade, where something on the ground glinted in the light.
-It was the bones of a cow, utterly dry and gleaming in the sun, like they had been cleaned and preserved for an exhibit.
+It was the skeleton of a cow, utterly dry and gleaming in the sun, like it had been cleaned and preserved for an exhibit.
 Jefferies radioed in.